 If you have any questions about registration fees, please reach out to a board member.

-NELC teams will keep the same uniforms used during the 2020 spring season.
+NELC teams keep the same uniforms season to season.

-Returning players from our 2020 spring season will not be required to purchase a new uniform during registration.
+Returning players are not required to purchase a new uniform during registration.

-All new players or returning players who did not play during the 2020 spring season will be required to purchase a uniform during registration in addition to the season registration fees.
+All new players will be required to purchase a uniform following registration at our team store in addition to the season registration fees.

 Returning players will have the option to purchase individual uniform items to replace worn or misplaced uniforms.